joeyred/simply-animate-test-run/Readme.md

 When the series is finished, all remaining classes added will be removed.

 ## TypeScript
-This package is written in typescript and should be compatable out-of-the-box.
+This package is written in typescript and should be compatible out-of-the-box.

 However, to get access to the types and interfaces included in this package directly:
 (just in case.
 It's an edge case, but who knows?)